AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

 ---
-title: Client-Side Libraries and Front-end Workflow
+title: Client-Side Libraries and Front-End Workflow
-description: Learn how Client-Side Libraries or clientlibs are used to deploy and manage CSS and Javascript for an Adobe Experience Manager (AEM) Sites implementation.
-This tutorial will also cover how the ui.frontend module, a webpack project, can be integrated into the end-to-end build process.
+description: Learn how to use Client-Side Libraries or clientlibs to deploy and manage CSS and Javascript for an Adobe Experience Manager (AEM) Sites implementation.
+Learn how the ui.frontend module, a webpack project, can be integrated into the end-to-end build process.
 sub-product: sites
 version: 6.4, 6.5, Cloud Service
 type: Tutorial